max-sym/react-booking-form/README.md

 ## Usage

-To quickly catch up go to codesandbox playground first.\
+To quickly catch up go to the CodeSandbox playground first.\
-Then read the example below + schema explanation.
+Then read the example below + configuration docs.
 Good luck 🚀

 <details>